SAKETSAMEER/AI-DESKTOP-ASSISSTANCE/README.md

 # AI Desktop Assistant

-This is a simple AI desktop assistant that performs various tasks such as searching Wikipedia, opening web pages, playing music, checking the time, and even sending emails.
-It's designed to assist you with everyday tasks using voice commands.
+This AI desktop assistant streamlines daily activities with voice-activated functions.
+It can swiftly search Wikipedia, launch websites, play music, provide the time, and even send emails.
+Designed for convenience, it simplifies routine tasks through spoken commands, making it a valuable daily companion.

 ## Prerequisites